dravidjoseph/School/SortingSuite/README.md

 ##Command-line arguments

-when you start the program by using this line or something like it `./Program arg1 arg2 arg3 arg4`.
+When you start the program by using this line or something like it `./Program arg1 arg2 arg3 arg4`.
 Those args get stored in a 2D character array called `argv` (assuming your main function is set up for it, of course).
 The best way to access the arguments is by accessing them via string: `std::string argument1 = argv[index]` where the zeroth index is `./Program` and the indices correspond sequentially.
 You can then do necessary comparisons and so on.
 You can access the number of arguments using the `argc` parameter, of course.

+##Function Pointers

+See code for example.

 ##Issues

 1) You can't use switch statements on strings.
 Use enumerated types, or conditionals.
+2) You should find a better way to convert strings to integers